Support

 What is Flow Keyboard?

-Flow Keyboard is an AI voice input method for macOS and iOS.
+Flow Keyboard is an AI voice input method for macOS, Windows, iOS, and Android.
 You speak naturally, and Flow converts your words into polished, well-structured text -- typically in under 2 seconds.

 Unlike regular dictation, Flow intelligently refines your speech: removing filler words ("um", "uh", "like"), fixing grammar, adding punctuation, and organizing scattered thoughts into clear writing.
 It supports 30+ languages with automatic mixed-language detection, and can translate your speech into 16 target languages.

-On macOS it works system-wide in any app; on iOS it works as a third-party keyboard.
-All data is discarded immediately after processing -- zero server-side retention.
+On macOS and Windows it works system-wide in any app; on iOS and Android it works as a keyboard app.
+Flow uses zero server-side data retention.
 An internet connection is required.

 Which languages are supported?